 Part 1: Project Explorer¶

 The Project Explorer provides organization for all of the Vis and files you will use for your robot system.
 Below is a description of the major components in the Project Explorer to help with the expansion of our system.
-The most frequently used items have been bolded.
+The most frequently used items have been marked in bold.

 - My Computer